rtaylor02/javarchitect/_posts/2025-09-16-hexagonal-architecture-simple-sample.md

 ---
-title: "Hexagonal Architecture - Simple Implementation in Java"
+title: "Hexagonal Architecture in Java: A Simple Implementation with Multiple Ports"
 classes: wide
 ---

-# Hexagonal Architecture in Java: A Simple Implementation with Multiple Ports

 Hexagonal Architecture, also known as **Ports and Adapters**, is a software architectural style introduced by Alistair Cockburn.
 Its goal is to isolate the **core business logic** from external systems — such as databases, message brokers, or user interfaces — by putting them behind well-defined **ports** and implementing them through **adapters**.